 Figure 1.
 ABC analysis of the store plan in terms of sales for the period

 It is also important to compare shares, sales in physical and monetary terms.
 This indicator will show the real full picture of sales throughout the store.
 During the full analysis of the trade point, all of the following factors must be taken into account:

 - sales in physical and monetary units;

 - heat map of customer traffic;

 The aforementioned factors can change depending on regional specifics and the area of activity but the one important thing that remains unchanged in the analytics is the use of modern tools with the opportunity to compare different periods and trade equipment locations.

 2. Planogram analysis

 Planogram is a scheme with the location of the products.
-It can be made as a table with a list of vendor codes, places on the shelves, faces or as a picture of products on the equipment.
-The combination of table and visual image is important not only for merchandising analysis but it also promotes quality work with the planogram on the trade point and analyzes its effectiveness.
+It can be made as a table with a list of vendor codes, places on the shelves, faces, or as a picture of products on the equipment.
+The combination of table and visual image is important not only for merchandising analysis but also promotes quality work with the planogram on the trade point and analyzes its effectiveness.

 Users of special software for merchandising can display in-store analytics by characteristics on a visual planogram.